pykeen/pykeen/README.rst

 Summarize the results of all experiments
 ****************************************
-To summarize the results of all experiments, please switch to root directory containing the directories for each experiment, and run following command:
+To summarize the results of all experiments and run following command:

 .. code-block:: sh

-    pykeen-summarize
+    pykeen-summarize -d /path/to/experiments/directory -o /path/to/output/file.csv

 or alternatively: